Claudio Rodríguez (footballer, born 1969)

 Claudio Leonardo Rodríguez (born 3 February 1969) is an Argentine football coach and former player who played as either a midfielder or a forward.
-He is the current manager of Bolivian club Real Santa Cruz, with Miguel Abrigo.
+He is the current manager of Bolivian club Petrolero.

 Playing career

 Born in Santiago del Estero, Rodríguez began his career with hometown side Mitre (SdE) before joining the youth setup of Boca Juniors.
 He made his senior debut with the side in November 1989, but lost space after the arrival of Óscar Tabárez as manager.

 Rodríguez spent the 1992 season at Chilean side Universidad de Chile, before returning to Boca in the following year.
 He subsequently represented Alvarado, San Martín de Tucumán, Atlético Tucumán, Nueva Chicago, Douglas Haig and Atlanta in his home country, before moving abroad in 2000 with San José.

 Rodríguez remained in Bolivia in the following years, playing for Oriente Petrolero and Guabirá.